JoshuaKGoldberg/Goldblog/content/blog/team-isolation-pitfalls/index.md

 A healthy development team should pair its junior and senior developers together on advanced tasks such as project planning and architecture changes.
 Only a fool would "blame" the intern or junior developer from the anecdote.

-> Amusingly, every time I've seen this happen, the developers went above and beyond their role in attempting the rewrites, and deserved commendedation for their efforts!
+> Amusingly, every time I've seen this happen, the developers went above and beyond their role in attempting the rewrites, and deserved commendation for their efforts!

 I'm not saying junior developers shouldn't participate in or even help lead major new investments -- practical experience is a great way to build seniority.
 Nor am I saying junior developers _can't_ build big things -- they can and should.
-I'm saying they no developer, regardless of experience, should be given challenging tasks _without an active support network_.
+I'm saying no developer, regardless of experience, should be given challenging tasks _without an active support network_.

 Time and time again I've seen new developers given advanced tasks without adequate support, struggle to meet unrealistic goals, then blame themselves.
 What an effective way to burn out your new developers!